1. Criteria for MBC Provisional Approval

-- Candidates for Provisional Approval will be selected from those varieties in UK Recommended List trials with promising NL1 and NL2 micro-malting results and the potential to supply a significant proportion of UK malting industry purchases.
+- Varieties are assessed for three years in the RL system.
+Candidates for Provisional Approval will be selected from those varieties in UK Recommended List trials with promising VL1 and VL2 micro-malting results and the potential to supply a significant proportion of UK malting industry purchases.

 - Provisional Approval 1 will be awarded to those varieties that demonstrate useful malting quality in micro-malting tests following the first Recommended List trial harvest.